Shining a light on global health supply chains

 "It used to be that a nurse in a facility in rural Uganda would have to check five fridges, three times a day.
 Now, all of that information is recorded and sent to the nurse automatically via Bluetooth, meaning he or she has more time to actually do their job."Shamit Shah CEO of Freight in Time

 Parsyl provides insights derived from granular data about environmental conditions experienced by sensitive health products during shipment and in storage - from the first mile to the last - to inform and encourage supply chain best practices.
-Parsyl's Trek Pro smart sensor is PQS prequalified by the WHO, a rating designed to assure member states and UN purchasing agencies of product suitability for use in immunization programs.
+Parsyl's smart sensors are PQS prequalified by the WHO, a rating designed to assure member states and UN purchasing agencies of product suitability for use in immunization programs.

 Frontline health workers can easily understand the quality of vaccines prior to immunization, even in last mile locations.

 Visibilty into causes and location of product degredation uncovers areas for focused improvement.

 Global health partners can make data driven decisions about future shipment and storage methods to ensure vaccines remain safe and effective.